How do I find out whether or not my company is obliged to engage in Conflict Minerals Reporting?

 What languages does iPMCP support?

-My company only supplies companies in Europe/Asia/South America, does this mean I am not affected by the Conflict Minerals Reporting requirements?
+My company only supplies companies in Europe/Asia/South America.
+Does this mean that I am not affected by the Conflict Minerals Reporting requirements?

-I am not a U.S. based company, so why do I need to provide any data to you?
+My company is not based in the U.S. Why do I need to provide any data to you?

-While your company may not have an obligation to report information to the U.S. SEC, as a supplier to our company (based in the US) your information is critical to our ability to report to both our customers and, if required, to the U.S. SEC.
+While your company may not have an obligation to report information to the U.S. SEC (Securities and Exchange Commission), as a supplier to our company (based in the US) your information is critical to their ability to report to both their customers and, if required, to the U.S. SEC.

 What is the benefit of using the iPCMP system instead of the CSFI Conflict Minerals Reporting Template (CMRT)?

 The iPCMP system allows for cascade and roll-up of the CFSI data from your supply chain instead of managing individual spreadsheets to and from your suppliers.
-This allows the process to be transparent and traceable.
+This makes the whole process transparent and traceable.

 What is the functionality of roll-up of reports?

 Rolling up reports allows you to aggregate different supplier reports.
-To do this one or more Conflict Minerals reports which are created either by you or sent by your supplier are required.
-These reports may be visible in iPCMP database (which report is accepted by you on iPCMP system) or in CFSI/CMRT format or stored in your Online Storage.
+This requires one or more Conflict Minerals reports which are created either by you or sent by your supplier.
+These reports may be visible in iPCMP database (e.g., which report is accepted by you on iPCMP system) or in CFSI/CMRT format or stored in your Online Storage.

 Which type of license would be most appropriate for our company?

-- Basic License is for 2-users and allows you to roll-up reports and receive requests from customers but you are not able to send requests to your suppliers.
+- Basic License is for 2 users and allows you to roll up reports and receive requests from customers.
+You are not able to send requests to your suppliers.

-- Premium License is for 5-users allowing you to send requests to your suppliers, receive reports, roll-up reports, have access to online storage etc. enabling you to effectively manage your conflict minerals reporting requirements.
+- Premium License is for 3 users, allowing you to send requests up to 50 suppliers, receive reports, roll-up reports, have access to online storage etc. enabling you to manage your conflict minerals reporting requirements effectively.

 How can we get training on iPCMP?

-We conduct webinars and workshops to enable the users to use our tool more effectively, click here to find out when our next session is.
+We offer on-demand webinars and regular workshops enabling you to use our tool more effectively.
+Click here to download the webinar on-demand.
+Click here to find out when and where the next workshop will take place.
 Whenever you log in to your account, you can click on the "?" on the top right hand corner of the iPCMP page to access the Help section.
 Here you can download the latest iPCMP User Guide which gives you an overview of the iPCMP functions.
-You can also access the iPCMP eLearning Module which walks you through the various functions of the tool with accompanying screenshots.
+You can also access the iPCMP eLearning Module which walks you through the various functions of the tool with accompanying screenshots and videos.

-For a more hands on training there are two other options, first for Premium and Premium Plus License holders, the iPCMP Interactive Guided Tour, which for a minimal fee of $95 to help speed up your reporting process.
-Or you can contact a consultant directly for a one one one training session.
+For a more hands-on training there are two other options: As a Premium and Premium Plus License holder, you can book the iPCMP Interactive Guided Tour for a minimal fee of $95 to help speed up your reporting process.
+You can also contact a consultant directly for one one one training session.

 Can we upgrade from BASIC to PREMIUM; PREMIUM to PREMIUM PLUS etc.?

-Surely, you can subscribe for the required licensing as available through the admin id.
-The data/reports that are currently saved on the system will be retained even after the subscription.
+Yes.
+You can subscribe for the desired license type via the admin ID.
+The data/reports that are currently saved on the system will be retained after the subscription change.